 One of the great Unsolved Riddles of our time declares the possibility that the simplified, linear thinking which helps us individually to avoid going mad from day to day, when applied collectively, to our social situation, constitutes itself a form of madness.
 I am convinced that Tetrational Thinking would ease the collective madness.
 We might too find that it creates an even higher form of sanity for us individually.

-Reading Northrop Frye’s biography I learned that he set down a Tetrad of his own, although John Ayre does not tell us when or where Frye said it.
-“I think there has to be an assumption that life is better than death, freedom better than slavery, happiness better than misery, equality better than exploitation, for all men everywhere without exception.”
+Reading Northrop Frye’s biography (by John Ayre) I learned that he set down a Tetrad of his own in a letter to one Betty Cole in April of 1974: “I think there has to be an assumption that life is better than death, freedom better than slavery, happiness better than misery, equality better than exploitation, for all men everywhere without exception.”
 (In the interests of exact quotation I leave in Frye’s “all men” and do not substitute “all people” or “everyone” as I feel strongly inclined to do, because that is obviously what Frye meant.)
 Is his assumption perhaps the irreducible first principle of Social Justice?

 As an exercise in Tetrational Thinking, I invite you to stare fixedly at the following tetragammon (Is it a mandala?
 I’m not sure.) keeping in mind the four elements simultaneously.
 I have tried it, and find that it does in fact tend to break apart the procrustean logic and ideology.
 When I have time I’ll create one for Frye’s Tetrad of Life + Freedom + Happiness + Equality, as well as its antipode, the Death + Slavery + Misery + Exploitation that is the tragic lot of so much of humanity and that we must never willingly accept.